halogenandtoast/oath/README.md

 ## Documentation

-You can read the full documentation at [rubydoc](http://rubydoc.info/github/halogenandtoast/monban)
+You can read the full documentation at [rubydoc](http://rubydoc.info/github/halogenandtoast/oath)

 ## Installation

-Monban was designed to work with Rails > 4.0.
+Oath was designed to work with Rails > 4.0.
 Add this line to your Gemfile:

-    gem 'monban'
+    gem 'oath'

 Then inside of your ApplicationController add the following:

-    include Monban::ControllerHelpers
+    include Oath::ControllerHelpers

 And you're ready to start designing your authentication system.

 ## Generators

-If you'd like a good starting point for building an app using Monban, it is suggested to use the [monban generators]
+If you'd like a good starting point for building an app using Oath, it is suggested to use the [oath generators]

 ## Usage

-Monban does currently have some out-of-the-box expectations, but you can configure and change any of these:
+Oath does currently have some out-of-the-box expectations, but you can configure and change any of these:

 - By default the model should be called `User`
-- Monban expects your user model to respond to `create`, `id`, and `find_by`
+- Oath expects your user model to respond to `create`, `id`, and `find_by`
 - You should have an `email` and `password_digest` column on your `User`
 - Passwords will be handled with BCrypt